geshan/geshan.github.com/posts/2022-07-22-run-worlds-370k-website-free.md

 ---
 layout: post
-title: How I run one of the world’s top 370K websites for exactly $0 a month
+title: How I run one of the world’s top 370K websites for free
 date: 2022-07-22T22:39:45.000+11:00
 comments: true
 tags: